nargalzius/HTMLvideo/README.md

 `proxy`
 If for some reason, you want to access the `<video>` element itself, you can do it through this :)

+`initialized`
+If the video instance has been initialized

+`ready`
+If the video state is ready for playback

+`started`
+If the video has started

+`firsttime`
+If the video hasn't been replayed.

+`completed`
+If the video has completed a full playback already.

+`hasposter`
+If the current video has a poster assigned to it.

 ## Callbacks and Tracking
 #### Callbacks that can be overriden